jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

-2.  - right click on build1.xml and select -> Run As -> Ant Build
+2.  - right click on build1.xml and select -> Run As -> Ant Build -> (first one)
+	- The above should run build all tasks, creating all output formats in one go.
-	- this should run and re-create the DITA XML output in the 'dita-output' directory.
+	- this should run and re-create the DITA XML output in the 'output' directory.
 There should be five DITA files, one parent Ditamap and 4 task files with the Ditamap at the root of the output folder with task files together in the sub folder 'dita'
-	- The final resulting PDF should be called map.pdf
+	- The final resulting PDF should be called map.pdf and located in the 'pdf' folder.
+	- There are currently 4 other output formats (Docbook, HTMLHelp, TocJS, XHTML) as seen by the names of the folders in the 'output' directory.
+The PDF output is vastly superior to the others which have no customization.
+The Docbook output is a work in progress.
+	- If you want to choose which output formats to render, you can right click on build1.xml and select -> Run As -> Ant Build -> (second one), and then select which output format you would like on the 'Targets' tab under 'Check targets to execute' and click Run

 Eclipse - https://eclipse.org/